 - pinch ground paprika optional

 - ½ teaspoon baking powder if using dried chickpeas

 - Salt to taste

-3. Cut the red bell pepper and lay skin up on a baking sheet.
-Roast at 425 F (220 C) for about 10 minutes or until the skin is slightly charred.
+- Cut the red bell pepper and lay the skin up on a baking sheet.
+Roast at 425℉ (218℃) for about 15 to 20 minutes or until the skin is slightly charred.

-4. Remove the red bell pepper skin and chop the peppers roughly.
+- Remove the red bell pepper skin (or keep the skin intact for a smoky flavor) and chop the peppers roughly.